Haunted Stairs That Count the Living in the Old School

 Not warning.

-As if being written down.
+As if being recorded.

 When the Haunted Stairs Spoke My Name